How Does Microbiome Affect Metabolism and Body Weight? | Will Bulsiewicz | The Proof Podcast EP #275

 What this episode covers

-• Will Bulsiewicz, a board-certified gastroenterologist, explains that the gut microbiome is a central driver of metabolic health.
+• Will Bulsiewicz, a board-certified gastroenterologist, explains that the gut microbiome is an important contributor to metabolic health.

-• A healthy microbiome ferments fiber into short-chain fatty acids (SCFAs) — butyrate, acetate, propionate — that activate appetite-regulating hormones (GLP-1, PYY) and support fat clearance through brown adipose tissue activation.
+• A healthy microbiome ferments fiber into short-chain fatty acids (SCFAs) — butyrate, acetate, propionate — that activate appetite-regulating hormones (GLP-1, PYY) and may also influence energy metabolism through multiple pathways currently under investigation.

 Why it matters